 In American democracy, our vote is our voice—voting is the best way to hold our representatives in government accountable and make ourselves heard.

 In order to make sure our electoral systems are as fair, accessible, and efficient as possible, we need to make commonsense updates to modernize them.
-One of these practical updates is Election Day Registration (EDR).
+One of these practical updates is Same Day Registration (SDR).

 Currently, to cast a ballot in Massachusetts, citizens must register to vote at least 20 days before an election.
 This arbitrary restriction keeps thousands of otherwise qualified Bay State residents from participating in our democracy.
 Plus, it forces voters with errors – typos or out of date addresses, for example – in their registration to cast provisional ballots.
 These create additional work for elections officials and often, they go uncounted.

 In 2017, ACLU Massachusetts, Chelsea Collaborative, and MassVOTE brought this issue to court, claiming that the law erects an unnecessary barrier for potential voters.
 On July 24, 2017 these groups received some promising news: the Suffolk Superior Court found the restriction unconstitutional.